gardener/gardener/docs/development/autoscaling-specifics-for-components.md

    The initial API server resource requests are `250m` and `500Mi`.
    VPA's max allowed values are `7` CPU and `28G`.
 HPA's average target usage values are `6` CPU and `24G`.

+   The API server's min replicas count is 2, the max replicas count - 6.

    The `VPAAndHPA` mode is the used autoscaling mode when the `VPAAndHPAForAPIServer` feature gate is enabled (takes precedence over the `HVPA` feature gate).

-The API server's replica count in all scaling modes varies between 2 and 3.
-The min replicas count of 2 is imposed by the [High Availability of Shoot Control Plane Components](../development/high-availability.md#control-plane-components).
+In all scaling modes the min replicas count of 2 is imposed by the [High Availability of Shoot Control Plane Components](../development/high-availability.md#control-plane-components).

 The gardenlet sets the initial API server resource requests only when the Deployment is not found.
 When the Deployment exists, it is not overwriting the kube-apiserver container resources.